MicrosoftDocs/visualstudio-docs/subscriptions/subscription-removed.md

 ---
-title: What happens when your subscription is removed | Microsoft Docs
+title: What happens when your Visual Studio subscription is removed | Microsoft Docs
 author: evanwindom
 ms.author: v-evwin
 manager: cabuschl